-Lisa Sherman’s 2019 Matrix Award will be presented by Bruce Gordon.
+Lisa Sherman’s 2019 Matrix Award was presented by Bruce Gordon.

 Lisa Sherman is President and CEO of the Ad Council, a national organization that uses the power of communications to take on the most important issues facing the nation.
 Through its vast network of partners across advertising and marketing, media and tech, government agencies and non-profits, the Ad Council spearheads campaigns that promote education, safety, health and community and leave a lasting impact on American life.
 Over the course of its more than 75-year history, it has helped create some of the most iconic public service advertising in history — from Smokey Bear to “Fiends Don’t Let Friends Drive Drunk” to the viral phenomenon “Love Has No Labels.”

 An accomplished media and marketing executive, Lisa has successfully led, transformed, and grown brands and businesses throughout her career.
 She joined the Ad Council from Viacom, where she launched and ultimately led LogoTV, the groundbreaking television network for LGBTQ.
 Under her leadership, LogoTV expanded to 50 million homes nationwide and its signature series, the Emmy and GLAAD Media award-winning RuPaul’s Drag Race emerged as a cultural phenomenon.
 Prior to joining Viacom, Lisa was an Executive Vice President at ad agency Hill Holliday.
 She’s also held a number of senior-level marketing and advertising roles at Verizon.